flowsa/flow-re-captcha-craft4/README.md

-# FlowReCaptcha plugin for Craft CMS 4.x
+# FlowReCaptcha plugin for Craft CMS 4.x and 5.x

 A re-captcha field type for validating forms